Mekong: Dams

+Notes: HPPs = Hydropower Plants.
+Data calculated from the CGIAR Research Program on Water, Land and Ecosystems - Greater Mekong 'Dataset on the Dams of the Irrawaddy, Mekong, Red and Salween River Basins'.
+Only HPPs with an installed capacity of 15 Megawatts (MW) or more are included; and/or dams with a reservoir area of 0.5 km2 or more.

+There are also multiple HPPs under construction within the basin.
+As of February 2024, there is one under construction in Cambodia, three in the TAR, and 14 in Laos.

+Of the Mekong's HPPs, 15 are located on the Mekong mainstream.
+Of these, 13 are in China, and two in Laos.
+An additional mainstream dam is currently under construction in Laos, and another in China.

 Navigation

 For thousands of years the Mekong River has been an important conduit for people and goods between the many towns on its banks.
 Traditional forms of trade in small boats linking communities continue today, however the river is also becoming an important link in international trade routes, connecting the six Mekong countries to each other, and also to the rest of the world.
 The Mekong is still a wild river and navigation conditions vary greatly along its length.
 Broadly, navigation of the river is divided between upper and lower Mekong, with the "upper" part of the river defined as the stretch north of the Khone Falls in southern Laos and the "lower" part as the stretch below these falls.

 Narrower and more turbulent sections of water in the upstream parts of the Mekong River, coupled with large annual water level variations continue to present a challenge to navigation.
 The seasonal variations in water level directly affect trade in this section of the river.
 Volumes of trade being shipped decrease by more than 50%, primarily due to the reduced draughts available during the low water season (June–January).
 Despite these difficulties, the Mekong River is already an important link in the transit chain between Kunming and Bangkok with about 300,000 tonnes of goods shipped via this route each year.
 The volume of this trade is expected to increase by 8–11% per year.
 Port infrastructure is being expanded to accommodate the expected growth in traffic, with new facilities planned for Chiang Saen port.

 In Laos, 50 and 100 DWT vessels are operated for regional trade.
 Cargos carried are timber, agricultural products, and construction materials.
 Thailand imports a wide variety of products from China, including vegetables, fruit, agricultural products, and fertilisers.
 The main exports from Thailand are dried longan, fish oil, rubber products, and consumables.
 Nearly all the ships carrying cargo to and from Chiang Saen Port are 300 DWT Chinese flag vessels.